2025

 There were 59 (compared to 43 last year!) donations through the website for a total of £1532.00 or 1482.98 after fees.

-There was a separate large donation of £2,500 which went directly to Special Effect (we sent all particularly large donations directly to Special Effect because of things like PayPal fees and GiftAid.
+There were two separate large donations.
+One was £2,500 and one was £2,000.
+They went directly to Special Effect (we direct all particularly large donations directly to Special Effect because of things like PayPal fees and GiftAid).

 I made an annoying mistake when setting up the event.
 I wrote: “Donations are made up of £3.50 to cover the cost of the flowers, a £13 charity contribution to Special Effect, and a £3 charity contribution to the server costs of The Open Voice Factory for a total of £18.50.”.